 As previously stated, the sort centers the valid pixels such that invalid pixels are on the edges of the sorted vector.
 In order to make use of all the weights, weights that correspond to invalid pixels are summed and added to w0 .
 This way the sum of the used weights remains 256.

+Zero depth result

+It may be possible that a sort operation on a 3X3 window will result in a 0 depth pixel.

+Examples may include:

+Non-zero weights were aligned with zero depth.

+All pixels had 0 depth but the register RegsJFILsort*doConfAveraging was equal to 0.

+This is why an additional check of the resulting depth needs to be done, and in case the resulting depth is 0, set the confidence to 0.

 Registers